dangitrp/medical-rp-guide/docs/Hospital/Paranormal.md

   - Calling in a vehicle mechanic to help you out
   - Plugging in to any console port and running diagnostics
   - Taking apart nearby electronics or metal objects for parts to use in surgery
+- Cautions:
+  - Do not connect to higher than 240v electricity

 ## Vampires